terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 ## Overview

 The objective of the instructions below is to configure the infrastructure that allows you to run CICD deployments for the next stages (`1-org, 2-environments, 3-networks, 4-projects`) using Jenkins.
-The infrastructure consists in two Google Cloud Platform projects (`prj-seed` and `prj-cicd`) and VPN configuration to connect to your on-prem environment.
+The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-cicd`) and VPN configuration to connect to your on-prem environment.

-It is a best practice to have two separate projects here (`prj-seed` and `prj-cicd`) for separation of concerns.
-On one hand, `prj-seed` stores terraform state and has the Service Account able to create / modify infrastructure.
+It is a best practice to have two separate projects here (`prj-b-seed` and `prj-cicd`) for separation of concerns.
+On one hand, `prj-b-seed` stores terraform state and has the Service Account able to create / modify infrastructure.
 On the other hand, the deployment of that infrastructure is coordinated by Jenkins, which is implemented in `prj-cicd` and connected to your Master on-prem.

 **After following the instructions below, you will have:**
-- The `prj-seed` project, which contains:
+- The `prj-b-seed` project, which contains:
   - Terraform state bucket
   - Custom Service Account used by Terraform to create new resources in GCP
 - The `prj-cicd` project, which contains: